bright/new-www/_posts/2018-03-06-how-to-call-a-load-balanced-ecs-service.md

 }
 ```

 The `PrivateHostedZone` merely defines the name of the domain which we will use for addressing ECS services running inside our VPC.
-It is recomended to use a domain name that you control so that a mistake in the DNS configuration will not cause your services to call an address that you do not own.
+It is recommended to use a domain name that you control so that a mistake in the DNS configuration will not cause your services to call an address that you do not own.
 The `ServiceALoadBalancerDNSRecord` defines a CNAME that uses `PrivateApiLoadBalancer` AWS assigned DNS name.
 This way the lookup for `service-a.in.example.com` will effectively resolve to multiple IPs in different availability zones.

-With the above configuration in place we can call an HTTP API exposed privately be a load balanced service running inside VPC on ECS cluster using the most natural way i.e. a DNS name.
+With the above configuration in place we can call an HTTP API exposed privately by a load balanced service running inside VPC on ECS cluster using the most natural way i.e. a DNS name.